rht-labs/mlops-exercise/docs/1-a-new-environment/README.md

 ## 🔮 Learning Outcomes

 - [ ] Get familiar with OpenShift & OpenShift AI and foundational practices like GitOps
-- [ ] Can get the necessary toolings to start experimenting
+- [ ] Deploy the necessary toolings to start experimenting

 ## 🔨 Tools used in this exercise!
 * OpenShift 4.15+
-* OpenShift AI
+* OpenShift AI 2.9+
 * Jupyter Notebook
 * Helm & Argo CD
 * Minio